SCRT-HQ/VaporShell/README.md

 ## In Action

-This is a deployment being watched via `Watch-Stack $stackName` to show the col
+This is a deployment being watched via `Watch-Stack $stackName` to show stack creation and deletion mid deploy:
 ![Watch-Stack in action](http://vaporshell.io/images/Watch-Stacks.gif)

 ## License